ciganzelezo/PocketBook-626-replace-internal-storage/README.md

 /dev/mmcblk0p9        776192   976895   200704    98M 83 Linux
 /dev/mmcblk0p10       976896  1009663    32768    16M 83 Linux
 ```
-- The system checks the CID (Card Identification Data) of the SD card, to check if the card is the original one, other systems also do this (GPS devices, kiosks, etc.)
+- The system checks serial number of the SD card, to check if the card is the original one, other systems also do this (GPS devices, kiosks, etc.)
-  - So just cloning the whole image to another SD card won't work, if the CID does not match the original one, the reader just shows a sand clock at boot (in most cases)
+  - So just cloning the whole image to another SD card won't work, if the CID does not match the original one, the reader just shows a sand clock at boot (or another error)

 ## What you need
 - A computer, preferably with Linux.
 If you insist on using Windows, well, good luck